awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-account.md

 ## Properties<a name="aws-resource-apigateway-account-properties"></a>

 `CloudWatchRoleArn`  <a name="cfn-apigateway-account-cloudwatchrolearn"></a>
-The Amazon Resource Name \(ARN\) of an IAM role that has write access to CloudWatch Logs in your account\.
+The ARN of an Amazon CloudWatch role for the current Account\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)